Posts filed under 'Meditations'

 Dozen Ideas to Move Past the Blah’s

-420296_depressionSometimes the weather, hormonal cycles or life events cause me to feel BLAHHHHH or even depressed.
+420296_depressionSometimes the weather, hormonal cycles, or life events cause me to feel BLAHHHHH.
 You, too?
+So at this point, I NEED to practice some self-care before the blahs turn into depression!

 Here are a dozen ideas to combat those blahs.
 Be sure to leave your suggestions.